MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-optimization.md

 ### Dynamic optimization

 - Dynamic optimization and power optimization can be configured on host clusters that support live migration.
 - Dynamic optimization can be configured on a host group, to migrate virtual machines and virtual hard disks (VHDs)    within host clusters with a specified frequency and aggressiveness.
-Aggressiveness determines the amount of load imbalance that is required to initiate a migration during dynamic optimization.
+VM aggressiveness determines the amount of load imbalance that is required to initiate a migration during dynamic optimization.

+::: moniker range="sc-vmm-2019"

+- Disk space aggressiveness determines the amount of free storage space below disk space threshold that is required to migrate VHDs to other cluster shared storage during dynamic optimization.

+::: moniker-end

 - By default, virtual machines are migrated every 10 minutes with medium aggressiveness, if automatic migration is enabled.
-When configuring frequency and aggressiveness  for dynamic optimization, an administrator should factor in the resource cost of additional migrations against the advantages of balancing load among hosts/CSVs/shared storage in a host cluster.
+When configuring frequency and aggressiveness  for dynamic optimization, an administrator should factor in the resource cost of additional migrations against the advantages of balancing load among hosts/shared storage in a host cluster.
 By default, a host group inherits Dynamic Optimization settings from its parent host group.
 - If you set up dynamic optimization on a host group without a cluster it will have no effect.
 - Dynamic optimization can be set up for clusters with two or more nodes.
 Storage dynamic optimization will need two or more shared storage files/volumes to be present in the cluster.
 If a host group contains stand-alone hosts or host clusters that do not support live migration, dynamic optimization isn't performed on those hosts.
 Any hosts that are in maintenance mode also are excluded from dynamic optimization.
 In addition, VMM only migrates highly available virtual machines that use shared storage.
 If a host cluster contains virtual machines that are not highly available, those virtual machines are not migrated during Dynamic Optimization.
 - On-demand dynamic optimization is also available for individual host clusters by using the Optimize Hosts/ Optimize Disk space  action in the VMs and Services workspace.
 It can be performed without configuring dynamic optimization on host groups.
-After dynamic optimization is requested for a host cluster, VMM lists the virtual machines that will be migrated, for the administrator's approval.
-Optimize Hosts performs VM load balancing across hosts in a cluster, while Optimize disk space migrates VHDs across CSVs/Shared storage in a cluster.
+After dynamic optimization is requested for a host cluster, VMM lists the virtual machines/VHDs that will be migrated, for the administrator's approval.
+Optimize Hosts performs VM load balancing across hosts in a cluster, while Optimize disk space migrates VHDs across Shared storage in a cluster.

 #### Node fairness